Azure/azure-quickstart-templates/201-enable-win-update-management/README.md

 This template enable the Update management for Windows VMs.

-Scripts folder containes a script deployed the ARM template and crate One time update schedule and weekly update schedule
+Scripts folder containes, a script deployed the ARM template and create One time update schedule and weekly update schedule

 For more information about Azure Disk Encryption, see https://docs.microsoft.com/en-us/azure/security/enable-win-update-management